Insulin: What school staff need to know

 How insulin is delivered

-Insulin is delivered in one of three ways:
+At school, insulin is delivered in one of two ways:

-• Insulin pump: A device that administers insulin continuously through a small tube inserted under the skin.
-The user directs the pump to give a bolus (dose) of extra insulin with meals or to correct high blood sugar levels.
-A pump is not an artificial pancreas: It requires a user to determine when and how much insulin to give.
+• An insulin pump: is a device that administers insulin continuously through a small tube inserted under the skin.
+The user directs the pump to give a bolus (dose) of extra insulin with meals/snacks or to correct high blood sugar levels.
+A pump is not an artificial pancreas: Although some pumps can auto-adjust insulin delivery when connected to a continuous glucose monitor, they all require the user to determine when and how much insulin to give for meals.

 Insulin pen